 Walnuts add protein, healthy fats, and a variety of minerals to the salad, and apples add vitamin C and fiber.
 With all the vitamin C, this recipe is a great alternative to citrus fruits to build your immune system during the flu season!

 A lot of salad recipes suggest that you mix the dressing in a separate bowl and pour on top.
-Not this one.
-I mixed the dressing in the bottom of a large bowl, added the ingredients on top, and then mixed together.
+I almost never do that- just use one bowl instead of two.
 Fewer dishes!
 Woo hoo!

 Recipe for Broccoli Salad with Apples, Walnuts, and Cranberries below!

-Broccoli Salad (with Apples, Walnuts, and Cranberries)
+Broccoli Salad with Apples, Walnuts, and Cranberries

 - Add the remaining ingredients; stir well to coat.